ibm-cloud-docs/vmwaresolutions/uml/usage_meter-deploy.md

 6. Under **Compatibility**, verify that the compatibility checks are successful.
 If they are not, check the health of your target cluster.
 Optionally, if you want the VM to start automatically after deployment, select the **Automatically power on deploy VM** checkbox, then click **Next**.
 7. Under **Review details**, verify the template details and click **Next**.

+    A certificate is expired warning message might appear.
+Click **Ignore** to continue otherwise you might see an error message.
+    {: important}

 8. Under **License agreements**, select the **I accept all license agreements** checkbox.
 9. Under **Select storage**, choose the appropriate datastore for your cluster.
 To allow migration, the datastore must be a storage device that is accessible for all hosts in the cluster.
 For example, vSAN or NFS that is attached to all hosts.